Best 1 Percent Commission Realtors (2024 Rankings)

 📍 Evaluating local discount brokerages

-In addition to the nationwide and regional brokerages above, you can sometimes find local companies that advertise 1% listing fees.
-They’re more common in competitive real estate markets with higher median home prices.
+Sometimes local companies advertise 1% listing fees, especially in competitive real estate markets with higher median home prices.

 When comparing discount realtors near you, watch out for service trade-offs.
 Some companies advertising 1% fees may not provide the complete range of services you’d get with a traditional real estate agent — from listing your house on the MLS for the right price to completing negotiations — so be sure to check that the company is actually a full-service brokerage.